PoornimaDevii/ad-creative-agent/README_MCP.md

-# AdCP Creative Agent MCP Server
+# AdCP-based Creative Agent MCP Server

-An MCP (Model Context Protocol) server that provides access to 48 Adzymic creative ad formats through the Ad Context Protocol (AdCP) specification.
+This is an MCP (Model Context Protocol) server that provides access to 48 Adzymic creative ad formats through the Ad Context Protocol (AdCP) specification.

 ## Features